raspberrypilearning/charting-champions/en/step_3.md

 --- /task ---

-Now that you know you are getting the lists you want, you don't to keep printing `tally`.

 --- task ---

 Load your data into the chart using the same `for` loop you just created.